MyNamesLex/University-Work/2nd-Year/Computer-Games-Design/README.md

 ## Week 5

-(I did not include my Week 5 Game because I don't think it is a good game.)
+(I did not include my Week 5 Game because I don't think it is a good game)

 ## Week 6
 (This was made with the Unity Game Engine using C#)

-Continued this project here -> https://github.com/MyNamesLex/Week-6-University-Game-A-Week-Game-Continued